Code-Institute-Submissions/ms2-letsfly/README.md

 ### 1.1 Overview

 As a young child (and to this day, I will admit), I used to love spotting the different airlines from the sky by their airline logos.
-I chose this project simply as there has never been a better time to switch off from the news around us lately and maybe even exercise our brains with this fun card- matching game.
+I chose this project simply as there has never been a better time to switch off from the news around us lately and maybe even exercise our brains with this fun card-matching game.
 It is designed to be responsive on a wide range of devices and is a clean and simple site to navigate around for users of all ages to enjoy.
 What is the challenge of the game?
-With one standard level, the aim is to match all pairs in the given timeframe of 1 minute, with as few clicks/flips as possible to earn the highest score of 3 stars.
-The more card flips the user plays, the lower stars they receive.
+With one standard level, the aim is to match all pairs in the given time frame of 1 minute, with as few clicks/flips as possible to earn the highest score of 3 stars.
+The more card flips the user plays, the lower stars they are awarded.

 ### 1.2 Project Goals

 It was almost immediate that I decided to create a memory-card game for my second milestone project.
-By creating a fun and engaging game for the user, I wanted to create a challenging yet also fun exercise; the big drive in this project is to perform as much learning practise from Javascript as possible.
+By creating a fun and engaging game for the user, I wanted to create a challenging yet also fun exercise; the big drive in this project is to exercise as much learning practise from Javascript as possible.

 ### 1.3 User Stories